PatrickChristoph/udacity_capstone/report/project_report.md

 - the metric and its direction for optimization (maximize ROC AUC)
 - the number of trials (100 trials were executed)

-These tuning scales were used:
+These tuning scales were used for the XGBoost model:

 | Hyperparameter       | Range               | Log Scale |
 |----------------------|---------------------|-----------|